woogers/mjgl-tools/README.md

 There are currently three configurable options in config.ini:

-* install_path: The absolute filepath to the directory where the MJSL OBS TOOLS directory is located
+* install_path: The absolute filepath to the directory where the MJSL OBS TOOLS directory is located.
+Default value: `C:\`
 * contest_id: The contest id from the api for the contest you wish to grab data for.
-Set to /mjg/ league 2 by default
+Default value: `60871d17b5d300559b24998d` (/mjg/ league 2)
-* api_url: http://riichi.moe/api by default
+* api_url: the url for the api to get data from.
+Default value: `http://riichi.moe/api`

 ## Usage